eiiko6/rustsqltrainer/README.md

 rsqlt [OPTIONS] <SUBCOMMAND>
 ```

-Note that this can only be used in the repository as it needs the toml files.
 The database is stored in your cache directory.

 This uses [rustyline](https://crates.io/crates/rustyline/), so it keeps a history of you previous requests that you can navigate just like in a shell.